-Beth is an Associate with Triad where she brings her grant writing and community engagement experience to the Community/Economic Development field.
+Beth is a Senior Associate with Triad where she brings her grant writing and community engagement experience to the Community/Economic Development field.

 A national speaker on coalition building and opiate overdose prevention, Beth is also an experienced director of non-profit public health organizations, where she led teams to develop policy and programs to address the opiate epidemic and prevent substance abuse.